-- The town line divides the property.

-- A membrane one foot below the surface covers the remediated soil on the Salem portion.

-- electric utility lines.

-- A chain link fence along The Path restricts access and views to the shore.

-- the east.

-- east on The Path.

-- shores.

-- access the site.

-A'

-- There are worn footpaths through the site which are not universally accessible because of their narrow widths and steep slopes. - The site is currently inaccessible for wheelchairs.
+- The town line divides the property. - A membrane one foot below the surface covers the remediated soil on the Salem portion. - A recreation path that connects the two towns runs through the property and covers buried electric utility lines. - A chain link fence along The Path restricts access and views to the shore. - Wyman Woods to the east is a forested conservation area with trails for walkers. - Newly planted maple trees border the property to the east. - The shore cannot currently be accessed from the site, but there is access just a few hundred yards east on The Path. - Lafayette Street, which runs along the southwestern property boundary, is a state highway that sees high volumes of traffic each day. - The Forest River, along the west side of the property, empties into Salem Harbor and provides coastal marsh habitat for many species along its shores. - A wall with no fence along the Forest River drops down over 15 feet during low tide. - There is no clearly delineated parking area and people are parking along Lafayette Street to access the site. - There are worn footpaths through the site which are not universally accessible because of their narrow widths and steep slopes. - The site is currently inaccessible for wheelchairs.

-- Establish paths that are universally accessible and make the river wall safe. - Keep stabilized soils capped and undisturbed.
-Explore access areas to the beach/shore.
+- Establish paths that are universally accessible and make the river wall safe. - Keep stabilized soils capped and undisturbed. - Explore access areas to the beach/shore.